underscoreio/underscoreio/src/html/_posts/2015-07-24-diversity.md

 We can help anyone falling into those broad categories.
 The help is via mentoring, speaker training, and money.
 But more on that in a moment.

-## Would you _never_ consider presenting?
+## You should talk (even if you're hesitant)

-...because you don't feel you fit in, think you have nothing to say, don't understand the speaking process, afraid of public speaking, not "the expert", or because it costs too much?
+But maybe you don't feel you fit in, think you have nothing to say, don't understand the speaking process, afraid of public speaking, not "the expert", or because it costs too much?

 None of those have to be barriers.